 Within the Dow, Travelers (NYSE:TRV) was the biggest decliner, falling more than 2%.
 Although the company posted smaller losses related to Hurricane Sandy than many had feared, the real long-term question is whether Travelers will be able to hike rates further in order to compensate for possible losses in the future.
 Inevitably, competitive pressures restrict how much any single company can boost rates, and that may be one reason why investors are backing away from the stock after it hit all-time highs last week.

 Elsewhere, Herbalife (NYSE:HLF) plunged 6.4% after part of Bill Ackman's bear case started playing itself out: Reports say the Federal Trade Commission is investigating the company.
 Since giving his justification for a massive short position in Herbalife, Ackman has created a hedge-fund battle royale, with activist investors Carl Icahn and Third Point's Dan Loeb taking the bullish view of the stock.
 Ackman alleged that Herbalife is a pyramid scheme and called on the FTC and other regulators to take action against the company, so fear of that very action has pushed shares down today.

-Finally, Acme Packet (UNKNOWN:APKT.DL) soared 22% after Oracle (NASDAQ:ORCL) agreed to buy the communications equipment company.
+Finally, Acme Packet (UNKNOWN:APKT.DL) soared 22% after Oracle (NYSE:ORCL) agreed to buy the communications equipment company.
 The move is an interesting one for Oracle, as Acme's equipment focus is a bit of a departure for the software giant.
 Still, with Oracle trying to join the crowd of tech giants delivering one-stop solutions for clients, Acme would give it an essential component in providing customers with what they need.